Gaurav-2803/Notes/SQL/SQL.md

       `SELECT col_name FROM table_name1 UNION ALL SELECT col_name FROM table_name2 ;`

+15. #### ON DELETE :

+    - ON DELETE constraint is used in MySQL to delete the rows from the child table automatically, when the rows from the parent table are deleted.

+    1. ON DELETE CASCADE :

+       - The ON DELETE CASCADE clause indicates that when the row in the parent table is deleted, the dependent rows in the child table will also be deleted.

+         `Foreign Key(t2_col) references t1(t1_col) ON DELETE SET NULL`

+    2. ON DELETE SET NULL :

+       - The ON DELETE SET NULL clause is a foreign key constraint that sets all records in a column to null if the corresponding record in the parent table is deleted.
+       - The child data is not deleted.

+         `Foreign Key(t2_col) references t1(t1_col) ON DELETE SET NULL`

 # There are 5 Sub- Languages in SQL

 1. ## DQL - Data Query Language